Deseteral/lebkuchen-fm/README.md

 and requesting `GET /api/auth` as mentioned in [REST endpoints](#REST-endpoints) section of this documentation.
 Using this token external tools can integrate with LebkuchenFM by making requests with `Authorization: Basic <api token>` header set.

+There is no way to register as a new user.
+Instead LebkuchenFM functions as an invite only system. \
+When there are no registered users, first login is always correct and creates that account.
+Every next user has to be created using admin dashboard (`/admin`).
+That way a new account will be created and user is going be able to set the password when they login for the first time.

 #### Event stream
 This service communicates with clients mostly using event stream implemented on WebSockets.
 For possible events check out [event data models](packages/service/src/event-stream/model/events.ts).